NirajDedhia/myccfApp/README.txt

 This can be used by anyone who visits career fair.

-Following is the functionalities that this app has:
+Following functionalities are being implemented:
-- Company list is sorted by booth number.
+- Display Company list sorted by booth number.
-    - This will help any student to visit all the listed companies in specific order.
+    - This will help students to visit companies in specific order.
-- Clicking on any of the company will take you to the company detail page.
+- Clicking on company will take you to the company detail page.
     - This page provide following details:
         - Company Name
         - Booth Number